 Anytime I saw that Adam (or you know, anyone) had posted something on our blog, or even a couple of paragraphs on Facebook, I’d get angry.
 Pissy.
 Resentful.
-Extremely jealous and insecure.
+Extremely envious and insecure.
 Screw you for doing the thing that is my thing.
 How dare you be able to do the thing I can’t seem to get it together and do!
 (It’s easier to get angry over there than it is to face my own crap and ask the questions I need to ask myself to get my wayward train back on its tracks.
 Sound familiar?)

 This clip effectively sums up both the voices in my head (yes, both sides) and the external physical result of my writer’s block:

 Pretty much.
 Thoughts of writing = lay on floor in apparent paralysis.

 Yeah.
 I’ve been wanting to write for months.
 Not one-offs, but regularly.
 You know, on account of how I love to write.
 But I’ve been blocked.
 Any thought I’ve had of writing has stopped there (“there” being wherever was not a keyboard).
 Any keen insight or inspiration — and there have been OODLES, my friends — have been jotted into my idea book, and then left there to wilt and wonder when I’d breathe it into life.
 In fact, this very post is one of those notes.

 “Oh hi there, Idea!
 I’d love to write about you and share you with the world!”